CJ-Rose/CJ-Rose/README.md

 - 👋 Hi, I’m Colleen Rose
 - 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning Solidity w/Brownie
+- 🌱 I’m currently learning in the Chainshot Bootcamp
 - 💞️ I’m looking to collaborate on beginner-friendly projects